-The net effect of environmental variability across a marine landscape can induce spatial variability in the distribution of functional traits (Hewitt et al., 2008).
-Our study demonstrated that environmental gradients were very important to the broad-scale (hundreds of metres to several kilometres) spatial structure of species and functional assembly at the Mingulay reef complex.
-Topographic variations in BPI and aspect alongside hydrographic variability across many hundreds of metres to several kilometres were particularly important in creating different seabed environments, which in turn supported distinct faunal and functional communities.
+The net effect of environmental variability across a marine seascape can induce spatial variability in the distribution of functional traits (Hewitt et al., 2008).
+Our study demonstrated that environmental gradients were very important to the broad-scale (hundreds of metres to several kilometres) spatial structure of species and trait assembly at the Mingulay Reef Complex.
+Topographic variations in BPI, aspect and changes in hydrography across many hundreds of metres to several kilometres were particularly important in creating different seabed environments, which in turn supported distinct faunal and functional communities.